feenkind/team-topologies-management/README.md

 The application can be started with navigating to the frontend folder and running `npm run start`.

-For basic authentication and backend connection, copy the `.env.example` and rename it to `.env`.
+For working backend connection, copy the `.env.example` and rename it to `.env`.
-Add all needed values.
+Add the url to your local backend.

 # Backend application